scala/scala3/docs/docs/reference/contextual/extension-methods.md

     def - (y: T): T = n.minus(x, y)
 ```

-**Note**: If an extension defines type parameters in its prefix, the extension method itself is not allowed to have additional type parameters.
+**Note**: Type parameters have to be given after the `extension` keyword;
+they cannot be given after the `def`.
 This restriction might be lifted in the future once we support multiple type parameter clauses in a method.

 ### Collective Extensions